-The interests of our principal shareholders could be in conflict with your interests.
+Circumstances may occur in which the interests of our principal shareholders could be in conflict with your interests.
 In addition, these shareholders may have an interest in pursuing transactions that, in their judgment, enhance the value of their equity investment in our company, even though such transactions may involve risks that you may not want to assume as a holder of the warrants or common stock of Holdings.